Enso Machiya

 Enso Machiya - A Luxurious Stay

-Enso located at the heart of Kamigyo Ward (上京区, かみぎょうく) one of the eleven wards in the city of Kyoto, in Kyoto Prefecture, Japan.
-The ward was a district of residences for the royalty, aristocrats and upper classes in the old capital of JapanーHeian-kyō.
-Located in the center of the present-day city of Kyoto, Japan, it previously occupied the northern region of the ancient capital of Kyoto.
-The Kamo River flows on the eastern border of the ward.
+Enso, a charming Kyoto boutique hotel, is located at the heart of Kamigyo Ward (上京区, かみぎょうく), one of the eleven wards in the city of Kyoto, within Kyoto Prefecture, Japan.
+This historic ward served as a district for residences of royalty, aristocrats, and the upper classes in the old capital of Japan—Heian-kyō.
+Nestled in the center of present-day Kyoto, it once occupied the northern region of the ancient capital.
+The beautiful Kamo River flows on the eastern border of the ward, enhancing its scenic appeal.
+Kamigyo Ward is also home to the Kyoto Imperial Palace, the Kitano Tenmangu Shinto shrine, the Seimei shrine, Nishijin-ori textiles, and the headquarters of the Omotesenke and Urasenke schools of Japanese tea ceremony.
+For travelers seeking a unique experience, the area features traditional machiya townhouses that reflect the rich cultural heritage of Kyoto.

 Map of the area with all the favorite locations around Enso Machiya Inn-Kyoto Nishijin